FPI Management Data Breach Class Action Settlement

 When is the FPI Management data breach settlement payout date?

-Payments to class members with valid claims will be issued 90 days after the settlement is granted final approval or within 30 days of the claim approval date, whichever is later.
+The settlement administrator will issue payments to class members with valid claims 90 days after the court grants final approval of the settlement or within 30 days of the claim approval date, whichever is later.

 Why did this class action settlement happen?

-The class action lawsuit was filed because FPI Management Inc. allegedly failed to protect the personal information of residents and former residents during a cyberattack in August 2020.
-Plaintiffs claimed this failure increased the risk of identity theft and violated several California laws, including the Consumer Privacy Act and Customer Records Act.
+The class action lawsuit alleged FPI Management Inc. failed to protect the personal information of residents and former residents during a cyberattack in August 2020.
+The plaintiffs claimed this failure increased the risk of identity theft and violated several California laws, including the Consumer Privacy Act and Customer Records Act.

-FPI Management denied the allegations but agreed to settle the class action in order to avoid the risks and expense of continued litigation.
+FPI Management denied the allegations but agreed to settle the class action to avoid the risks and expense of continued litigation.